Contact us at: email@example.com

 Our chance to thank all our loyal volunteers and visitors who were with us throughout the season.
 Please stop and join us for light refreshments and fun.

-There will be demonstrations of wood carving, chair caning and rug braiding in the shed classroom on Sundays this fall.
+There are demonstrations of wood carving, chair caning, weaving and rug braiding in the shed classroom on Sundays.

 There’s always a Sunday event at the museum!

 Remember…we are closed July 5 and August 31 in observance of Independence Day and Labor Day.

 Here are some photos from past seasonal museum displays & events: Click on thumbnail photos for slideshow.